-The Banner – University Medical Center Phoenix Transplant Center team is dedicated to providing the best care available to patients suffering from liver disease and those requiring a liver transplant.
+The Banner – University Medical Center Phoenix Transplant Center team in Arizona is dedicated to providing the best care available to patients suffering from liver disease and those requiring a liver transplant.

 We understand liver transplants are life-changing events for both recipient and donor.
 This is an emotional time that requires patience, hard work, understanding and commitment.
 Our team pledges to help you in every way possible before, during and after your surgery.